MrNinja008/Honey/README.md

 [![](https://poggit.pmmp.io/shield.dl/Honey)](https://poggit.pmmp.io/p/Honey)
 # Info
 Absorb honey from breaking blocks!<br>
-Honey has a built in autosell system, and is a virtual economy similair to EconomyAPI.<br>
+Honey has a built in autosell system, and is a virtual economy similair to EconomyAPI.<br><br>

+Honey has a built in enchant, and shop!<br>

+# Configuration
+In the configuration you can modify the message "honey-count", for what the player will recieve on command execution /honey.<br>
+You can add items to the shop, change the enchant and do lots more!<br><br>

+More configurations should be coming soon!

+# Plugin Erroring?
+This plugin requires InvMenu by Muqsit, without it this will not work!<br>
+(The shop requires this plugin)<br>

 # Images
 <img src="images/iconn.jpg" width="90">⠀<img src="images/software/PocketMine-MP.png" width="90">